sveltejs/learn.svelte.dev/content/tutorial/01-svelte/03-props/03-spread-props/README.md

 <PackageInfo +++{...pkg}+++ />
 ```

-> Conversely, if you need to reference all the props that were passed into a component, including ones that weren't declared with `export`, you can do so by accessing `$$props` directly.
+> Conversely, if you need to reference all the props that were passed into a component, including ones that weren't declared with `export`, you can do so by accessing `$props` directly.
 It's not generally recommended, as it's difficult for Svelte to optimise, but it's useful in rare cases.